Open-Scholarship-Strategy/indexed/ver_1/index.md

 * Encourage research funders to develop calls to support evidence- and theory-based interventions to promote Open Scholarship.

     * Fund determinant studies that use behavior change theory to map the determinants of engaging in different Open Scholarship practices (e.g., why do some researchers routinely publish preprints while others do not?
 Are the arguments produced by researchers opposed to data sharing indeed the reasons why those who do not share data, do not?)

     * Fund studies that use stakeholder theory to explore ways to achieve more Open Scholarship policies at research and education institutions.

-* A reduction of article-processing charges (APCs) in hybrid titles to match the market average for OA-only journals.

 * A reduction of article-processing charges (APCs) and book-processing charges (BPCs) in hybrid titles to match the market average for OA-only journals and presses.